Benjamin Wedro, MD, FACEP, FAAEM

 Normally, the kidney filters waste products from blood and disposes of it in the urine.
 The urine drains into individual calyces (single=calyx) that form the renal pelvis.
 This empties into the ureter, a tube that connects the kidney to the bladder.
 The urethra is the tube that empties the bladder.

 While obstruction or blockage is the most frequent cause of hydronephrosis, it may be due to problems that occur congenitally in a fetus (prenatal) or may be a physiologic response to pregnancy.
-Up to 80 % of pregnant women develop hydronephrosis or hydroureter.
-Experts think this is, in part, beacuse of the effects of progesterone on the ureters, which decreases their tone.
+A large percentage of pregnant women develop hydronephrosis or hydroureter.
+Experts think this is, in part, because of the effects of progesterone on the ureters, which decreases their tone.

 Technically, hydronephrosis specifically describes dilation and swelling of the kidney, while the term hydroureter is used to describe swelling of the ureter.
 Hydronephrosis may be unilateral involving just one kidney or bilateral involving both.